tilmanfries/tilmanfries.github.io/index.md

     collab: none
     pdf: none
     link: none
-    abstract: "Theoretical models of lying often incorporate image concerns.
-They usually assume that agents have an image concern that depends on the probability with which an observer believes they lied.
-I develop an image model where agents instead want to appear of honest character, which they do by signaling a high intrinsic moral cost of lying.
-A signaling motive emerges where agents dislike being suspected of lying and where some types liars are more stigmatized than others.
-I test the theoretical predictions in an experiment.
-In contrast previous literature, the experimental results show no evidence that image concerns influence lying behavior in the laboratory."
+    abstract: "This paper studies the implications of agents signaling their moral type in a lying game.
+In the theoretical analysis, a signaling motive emerges where agents dislike being suspected of lying and where some types of liars are more stigmatized than others.
+The equilibrium prediction of the model can explain experimental data from previous studies, in particular on partial lying, where some agents dishonestly report a non payoff-maximizing report.
+I discuss the relationship with previous theoretical models of lying that conceptualize the image concern as an aversion to being suspected of lying.
+The second half of the paper tests the theoretical predictions in an experiment.
+In contrast to previous literature, the experimental results show no evidence that image concerns influence lying behavior in the laboratory."
 ---

 I am interesterd in Behavioral Economics and Game Theory.
 In my research, I aim to combine theory with empirical methods.